kracr/pg-benchmark/README.md

 Note that the input RDF file can be in either .ttl format or .nt format.
 Pass the input file as argument when running the convertor.
 The converter gives a JSON format file as an output which represents a property graph corresponding to the input RDF data.

+The Queries folder has queries for three different RDF benchmarks, Berlin Sparql Benchmark(BSBM), SP^2 Benchmark and Lehigh University Benchmark(LUBM).
+These queries were originally SPARQL and have been converted to Cypher(graph query language).
+They can be used to evaluate the benchmark on graphstores like Neo4j and Redis.

 ## Future work

 The next stage of the work will aim at: